-These old fashioned cranberry pie recipes make delicious cranberry pies for celebrating Christmas or Thanksgiving, but you'll want to eat these homemade pies anytime.
-They are SO good!
+Grandma's old fashioned cranberry pie recipes will make delicious homemade pies for celebrating your Christmas or Thanksgiving, but you'll want to eat these homemade dessert pies anytime.
+They are SO good tasting!

 1-1/2 cups cranberries